 The number of audit days required for the upgrade audit is as follows:

-• If conducted at the same time as an ISO 9001:2015 S1/S2 upgrade/ recertification audit with same scope and same or lower employee count, no additional time for ISO 13485:2016 upgrade is required.
+- If conducted at the same time as an ISO 9001:2015 S1/S2 upgrade or recertification audit with same scope and same or lower employee count, no additional time for ISO 13485:2016 upgrade is required.
 Scopes that differ only by clarifying it is “for the medical device industry” or similar wording with same or lower employee count will also not require additional time for ISO 13485:2016 upgrade.
-Other scenarios will be reviewed on a case by case basis to determine if additional time is needed
+Other scenarios will be reviewed on a case-by-case basis to determine if additional time is needed

 ISO 45001